 Polyester fiber carpets are comfortable under the feet and hardly ever get scratches.
 They are also very resistant to mildew.
 The carpets behave like nylon in the sunlight in addition to being readily stainable by grease and oil.

 Olefin fiber carpets are perhaps the most colorfast carpets there are.
 You will however be disappointed by the fact that these carpets are most uncomfortable underfoot.

 In this regard, they are clearly below nylon’s standards.
 Olefin carpets are also very prone to damage when put under lots of foot traffic and it is common practice for these carpets to have nylon blends just to add resilience.

 These carpets are most easy to clean as they are resistant to water, soil, and all manner of stains.
 They have excellent resistance against static electricity and mildew.
 Although they are stain-resistant, olefin carpets also have a weakness for grease and oil.
 They don’t hold up well against dry cleaning solvents either.

 Acrylic is synthetic fiber's answer to wool.
 In fact, the majority of acrylic fiber carpets are made as a blend of the two.
 They are thus cheaper than 100 percent wool carpets.
 Like wool, acrylic has excellent properties against mildew, static, and moisture.
 They however lack resilience and won’t do well under high foot traffic.

 Acrylic fiber carpets are easy to wash.
 They are good even for outdoor use as they ably resist the sun’s rays.
 Acrylic carpets don’t last long due to their poor resilience and they are also easily stained by grease and oil.

-Perhaps the most popular blended fiber carpet is a combination of wool and nylon; the wool supplies the elegance while the nylon ensures durability.
-Olefin combined with either nylon or acrylic gives a pair of other well matched combinations.
+Perhaps the most popular blended fiber carpet is a combination of wool and nylon; the wool supplies elegance while the nylon ensures durability.
+Olefin combined with either nylon or acrylic gives a pair of other well-matched combinations.